hiagosousa/ruby_app/README.md

 <h1 align="center"> Ruby Notepad </h1>

-Project utilizing Ruby which design and execution was inspired by Rocketseat's NLW Expert event.
+Project utilizing Ruby on Rails, on which I challenged myself to create a project with no previous knowledge in the language.
+The design and execution was inspired by Rocketseat's NLW Expert event.

 # 🛠️ Technologies and knowledge applied
 * Made with Rails 7.1.2, utilizing Ruby V3.3.0;